Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-product.md

 references → packetery-module-carrier
 references → packetery-module-log
 references → packetery-module-exception
+references → packetery-module-framework

-The tab and the grid read the active carriers of `packetery-module-carrier`, and they leave out the car delivery carriers that the shop disabled
+The tab reads the active carriers of `packetery-module-carrier`, and it leaves out the car delivery carriers that the shop disabled [VERIFY: src/Packetery/Module/Product/DataTab.php#render].
+The grid reads no carrier: it works with the two metadata keys alone [VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#addProductListColumns].
-[VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#addProductFilters].
 The size conversion uses the helper of `packetery-core` [VERIFY: src/Packetery/Module/Product/Entity.php#getHeightInCm].
 A missing product raises the exception of `packetery-module-exception`
 [VERIFY: src/Packetery/Module/Product/ProductEntityFactory.php#fromGlobals].
 Wrong hook arguments go to the logger of `packetery-module-log`
-[VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#fillCustomProductListColumns].
-The
-checkout and the order builder read this module for every cart item.
+[VERIFY: src/Packetery/Module/Product/ProductGridExtender.php#addProductListColumns].
+The checkout reads this module for every cart item, and the order builder reads it for every item of a new order.

 ## packetery-module-product: known limitations